smarr/ReBench/README.md

  - enable the definition of complex sets of comparisons and their flexible execution;
  - report results to continuous performance monitoring systems, e.g., [Codespeed][1];
  - provide basic support for building/compiling benchmarks/experiments on demand;
- - provide extensible support for reading the output from benchmark harnesses.
+ - be extensible to parse output of custom benchmark harnesses.

 ## Non-Goals